 Jun 8, 2016 – White lilacs symbolize purity and innocence.
 Violet lilacs symbolize spirituality.
 Blue lilacs symbolize happiness and tranquility.
 Magenta lilacs symbolize love and passion.
 Lilac, the color for which this flower is named, is a light purple that symbolizes a first love.

-We’ll be out in the garden 10 – 5 Sat. and Sunday doing Volunteer Learning Days (see the intern page) and giving away lilacs…Come join us!
+We’ll be out in the garden 2 – 5 Sat. and Sunday and 10-5 on Monday doing Volunteer Learning sessions (see the intern page) and giving away lilacs…Come join us!